norestrictionss/Bank-Management-System/README.md

 # Bank-Management-System
-Simple bank management system which provides you to create, manage your account.
-Furthermore, you can maintain operations on your account which already exists in database.
+Simple bank management system which provides you to create or manage your account.
+Furthermore, you can maintain operations on your existing account.

 Operations
 1. Account deletion